myui/myui.github.io/content/authors/myui/_index.md

   url: "https://www.treasuredata.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: Makoto YUI is a Principal Engineer of Arm Treasure Data.
-He is leading the development of Apache Hivemall.
+bio: Makoto YUI is a Senior Principal Engineer at Treasure Dat.
+He is leading the development of productizing [Treasure AutoML](https://docs.treasuredata.com/display/public/PD/AutoML) as the tech lead.
 CS Ph.D from NAIST, 2009.

 interests:
 - Machine Learning